ctu-fgis/2020-a-gisquick-doc/user-manual/traditional-publishing.rst

 saved in QGS format.

-.. important:: |imp| When using flat files or file-based databases as data stores it is recommended to save all the files (data and QGIS project) in the same directory.
+.. important:: |imp| When using flat files or file-based databases as data stores it is strictly recommended to save all the files (data and QGIS project) in the same directory.
 QGIS project must be set up to use **relative** paths (see *Project Properties*).